 The savings you make in carbon dioxide emissions will depend on how much loft insulation you already have and its condition.
 If you have none at all, you might save around 1000 kg a year, but if you are starting from 50 mm (2 inches) the annual saving may only be around 250 kg.

-Grants are available to cover the total cost of insulation (including fitting) for those aged 70 or over, or in receipt of certain benefits, and discounts are available to others.
+Grants may be available to cover the total cost of insulation (including fitting) for those aged 70 or over, or in receipt of certain benefits, and discounts are available to others.

 As with many other types of home insulation, you will find that insulating your loft or roof keeps rooms immediately under the roof warmer in winter and cooler in summer, as well as saving money and carbon dioxide emissions.